Purpose of the Sea Scout Leadership Award

 • PAS Code, 862(Youth) 864(Adult)

-Awards should be presented at an appropriate event for the level such as a Council Awards Banquet, a NST Bridge of Honor, or the Boy Scouts of America National Annual Meeting.
+Awards should be presented at an appropriate event for the level such as a Council Awards Banquet, a CST Bridge of Honor, or the Boy Scouts of America National Annual Meeting.